Sarah Portwine

 - BA (Hons) in Person-Centred Counselling and Psychotherapy - Middlesex University (BACP Accredited Degree)

-- Diploma of Higher Education (Open) including - Understand Counselling and Psychotherapy: exploring fear and sadness, Death and Dying, Challenging Ideas in Mental Health, Investigating Psychology and Science of the Mind - Open University
+- Diploma of Higher Education (Open) including - Understanding Counselling and Psychotherapy: exploring fear and sadness, Death and Dying, Challenging Ideas in Mental Health, Investigating Psychology and Science of the Mind - Open University

 - Bereavement Support Certificate - Cruse Bereavement Care